sripoornima/CoreJAVASpringBoot_Practice/README.md

-# 30Days_CoreJAVASpringboot
-Welcome to my **30 Days Code Java Challenge**! 🚀
+CoreJAVASpringboot
 This is my personal journey to brush up, explore, and practice Java concepts every single day.
 I’ll be uploading one topic per day – from the basics to the cool Java 8+ features.
 Inside each folder, you’ll find code snippets, explanations (sometimes 😜), and little experiments.

 ## 🙌 Why I’m Doing This?
-- To stay consistent with daily coding
+- To stay persistent with daily coding
 - To make my fundamentals stronger
 - To have a nice reference repo for myself and others